awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-policies.md

 Policies can be simple or can be configured to provide fine\-grained control\.
 For example, if you owned *example\.com*, you could write a simple policy to grant AWS ID 123456789012 permission to send from that domain\.
 A more detailed policy could specify that AWS ID 123456789012 can send email only from *user@example\.com* and only within a specified date range\.

-Amazon SES sending authorization policies apply to email\-sending APIs \(`SendEmail` and `SendRawEmail`\) only\.
+Amazon SES sending authorization policies apply to email sending APIs \(`SendEmail` and `SendRawEmail`\) only\.
 They do not enable a user to access your AWS account in any other way\.

 **Note**
 You cannot create Identity Policies that allow delegate senders to use the `SendTemplatedEmail` or `SendBulkTemplatedEmail` operations\.